-Kidney stones are common for men and women, so it’s important to know when to seek help.
+Kidney stones are common for men and women.

 Kidney stones are caused by a crystallization of various substances in your urine, usually calcium.
 They can be as small as a pebble, or as large as a walnut.
 It’s important to recognize symptoms in order to know when to seek help for kidney stones.
 When stones are small and able to pass on their own, an appointment with a urologist may be all that is needed.
 However, if they are large and will not pass, this may require emergency assistance.